reduxjs/redux/docs/recipes/WritingTests.md

 }
 ```

-This app involves async action creators, reducers and selectors.
+This app involves thunks, reducers and selectors.
 All of these can be tested by writing an integration test with the following in mind:

 - Upon first loading the app, there should be no user yet - we should see 'No user' on the screen.
 - After clicking the button that says 'Fetch user', we expect it to start fetching the user.
 We should see 'Fetching user...' displayed on the screen.